Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 ![Twitter app permissions](https://cdn.hashnode.com/res/hashnode/image/upload/v1624946014815/lLgeFxY6X.jpeg)

-Once you have done the permissions, head over to the "Keys and tokens" section and create a new Access Token.
+Once you have done the permissions, head to the "Keys and tokens" section and create a new Access Token.

 ![Twitter access token](https://cdn.hashnode.com/res/hashnode/image/upload/v1624946105906/UJi7J8_rj.png)

-Place this access token and secret in your `.env` file as well!
+Place this access token and secret in your `.env` file!
 They will allow us to upload the new image for your handle.

 ## Programming the Node dynamic Twitter header script

-Now that we have all these side admin things settled, let's go ahead and create our actual script.
+Now that we have all these side admin things settled let's go ahead and create our actual script.

 Make a new file called `index.js`.